theforeman/theforeman.org/plugins/foreman_salt/13.1/index.md

     - /usr/share/foreman-salt/reactor/foreman_report_upload.sls
 ```

-In case you decide to use the reactor/runner solution, please also remove the cronjob triggering `/usr/sbin/upload-salt-reports` from `/etc/cron.d/smart_proxy_salt`.
+In case you decide to use the reactor/runner solution, please also remove the cronjob triggering `/usr/sbin/upload-salt-reports` from `/etc/cron.d/smart_proxy_salt` to prevent duplicate report uploads.

 <b>Why not use a returner?</b>